andi611/Character-Based-Language-Model/Readme.md

 - Line 69:
     GAWK = /usr/bin/gawk
 ```
-- Comment out line 14 ~ 29 in `srilm-1.5.10/lm/src/matherr.c` since glibc 2.27 has removed struct exception.
+- **Comment out lines 14 ~ 29 in `srilm-1.5.10/lm/src/matherr.c` since glibc 2.27 has removed struct exception.**
 - Make sure that all the programs under `srilm-1.5.10/sbin` are executable, if not: `$ sudo chmod 755 *`
 - Compile: `$ sudo make World`
 - Clean up: `$ make cleanest`
-- Check that there are executable files in `srilm-1.5.10/bin/i686-m64`
+- The compiled executable files should be in `srilm-1.5.10/bin/i686-m64`

 ### Other Environment Setup Issues
 - Refer to the following links for further environment issues: